Mold Allergy Symptoms

 What Can I Do About My Symptoms?

 Unfortunately, there is no cure for a mold allergy, but there are ways to reduce the symptoms.
 While a change in diet and simple over the counter drugs can help relieve your pain, it is important to try and avoid mold whenever possible.
-Indoor environments may contain high levels of mold, and since we spend 90% of our time indoors, we are very susceptible to it.
+Indoor environments may contain high levels of mold and poor indoor air quality, and since we spend 90% of our time indoors, we are very susceptible to it.
 If you had a water leak from an ice dam this winter, mold may be growing behind your walls, especially now that the weather has warmed up.

 If you are having problems with allergies and allergy medication doesn’t seem to be clearing it up, or if you notice that your allergies are more severe in a certain indoor environment, have your home or business tested by an independent professional, like RTK, to see if mold may be the culprit.
 Once the source of mold is pinpointed, RTK can help you devise a remediation plan.
 It is important that the testing company does not also do remediation because of the inherent conflict of interest.
 In such a case, you may be setting yourself up for inflated bills and unnecessary repairs.

 Obviously you cannot avoid mold altogether, but removing it from your home or work environment is a huge leap in the right direction.